Automated Node Remediation with AutoClusters

 - Remediation Failures: If the triggered remediation action fails for any reason (e.g. no spare nodes are available to replace the unhealthy one), the remediation process will be aborted, you will be notified via email, and our support team will be notified to assist.

-- Excessive Remediations: If a high number of remediation actions are triggered in a short time period, future remediations will be paused, you will be notified via email, and our support team will be notified to investigate possible underlying causes.
+- Excessive Remediations: If a high number of remediation actions are triggered in a short time period, circuit breakers will pause future remediations and our support team will step in to investigate and address underlying causes.